ceramicstudio/dynamic-nft-example/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+Note: this app is not fully static.
+There is a backend part, that interacts with web3.storage.
+The backend parts runs automatically, when you do `npm run dev` or `npm run start`.

 ## Learn More

 To learn more about Ceramic, take a look at the following resources: